Just for You (1952 film): Soundtrack

-In addition to the songs featured in the film, two others were written for it.
-They were "Spring Fever" and "A Flight of Fancy"; they were used on the soundtrack as part of the background music.
+"Spring Fever" and "A Flight of Fancy" were also written for the film and appear as background music.

+"Zing a Little Zong" was nominated for Best Music (Song) at the 1953 Academy Awards.

-Bing Crosby recorded six of the songs for Decca Records and these were issued on a 10" LP titled Selections from the Paramount Picture "Just for You".
-“Zing a Little Zong” was in the Billboard charts for six weeks with a peak position of #18.
-Crosby's songs were also included in the Bing's Hollywood series.
+Crosby recorded six of the songs for Decca Records, which were issued on a 10" LP titled Selections from the Paramount Picture "Just for You".
+“Zing a Little Zong” charted on the Billboard Honor Roll of Hits list for six weeks, peaking at #18.
+Crosby's songs were also included in the Bing's Hollywood album series.